-Swrve’s Transactional Push API enables you to send a push notification to a single user or a group of users that is triggered by an external event from a third-party system.
+Swrve’s single Push and Batch Push APIs enable you to send a push notification to a single user or a group of users that is triggered by an external event from a third-party system.
 You can configure the notification to include predefined content or create a custom message by triggering an external call to the Push API.
 For more information about configuring your request to the Push API, see the Swrve Push API Guide and the Swrve Batch Push API.

-To create a transactional push API campaign and access the Push API key:
+To create a push API campaign and get the campaign-specific Push API key:

 Step 1: On the Campaigns menu, click Push Notifications.

 Step 2: On the Push Notifications screen, click Transactional Push via API.